Ask Experts Questions for FREE Help !

 Apr 26, 2012, 05:18 AM

 Thanks for some of your answers.
 To answer yours, I am 29 and he's 28.
-We have been dating for a short period of time (couple of months) but I am really crazy about him and I know he feels the same way.
+We have been dating for a short period (couple of months) but I am really crazy about him and I know he feels the same way.
 I am also new to our town and am looking to meet new people (friends)where he is established and has his friends.
 So when he says he doesn't want me to meet with single guys, they would most likely be new people vs the guys I already know that have somewhat faded away now that I am in a relationship.

 What is the best way to resolve this situation?